Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

         unzip SageMaker/<filename> -d SageMaker/

-After you have set either your docker or your cloud based notebook environment start with Part1 in the [Tutorial](#Tutorial).
+After you have set up either your docker or your cloud based notebook environment start with Part1 in the [Tutorial](#Tutorial).